Stability Constrained Reinforcement Learning for Decentralized Real-Time Voltage Control: Case Study

 \section{Case Study}

-We demonstrate the effectiveness of the proposed stable-DDPG approach (Algorithm~\ref{alg:stable_ddpg}) using simulations on both single-phase and three-phase systems.
-Source code and input data for all experiments are available at \href{https://github.com/JieFeng-cse/Stable-DDPG-for-voltage-control}{https://github.com/JieFeng-cse/Stable-DDPG-for-voltage-control}.
+We demonstrate the effectiveness of the proposed Stable-DDPG approach (Algorithm~\ref{alg:stable_ddpg}) on both single-phase and three-phase IEEE distribution test systems.
+Source code and data are available at \href{https://github.com/JieFeng-cse/Stable-DDPG-for-voltage-control}{https://github.com/JieFeng-cse/Stable-DDPG-for-voltage-control}.